zulip/zulip.github.io/outreachy-round-13.md

-We'd love for you to drop by [our open Zulip livechat at zulip.tabbott.net](https://zulip.tabbott.net/#narrow/stream/Outreachy.202016-2017/topic/Welcome) (we use Zulip instead of IRC) or our [Outreachy round 13 mailing list](https://groups.google.com/forum/#!forum/zulip-outreachy-round-13).
+We'd love for you to drop by [our open Zulip livechat at zulip.tabbott.net](https://zulip.tabbott.net/#narrow/stream/Outreachy.202016-2017/topic/Welcome) (we use Zulip instead of IRC), and introduce yourself in the `Welcome` thread of the `Outreachy 2016-2017` stream.
+Please also join our [Outreachy round 13 mailing list](https://groups.google.com/forum/#!forum/zulip-outreachy-round-13).
 Please talk with us about [our roadmap](https://zulip.readthedocs.io/en/latest/roadmap.html) or your